prabhasapkota/cintel-03-data/SHINY.md

 # Interactive Analytics with Shiny

 We follow the same, consistent process to create and deploy a new Shiny app.
-Repeating these common tasks helps build skills and comfort with professional tools and processes.
-The instructions become more concise as we repeat things.
 For more detailed instructions, refer back to the earlier [SHINY.md](https://github.com/prabhasapkota/cintel-02-app/blob/main/SHINY.md).

 ## Create a Virtual Environment